5 Top Foods to include in your Diet during PCOS

 Women with PCOS should stock up on all the coloured foods, especially a wide range of colourful vegetables.
 These vegetables are a nutritional powerhouse loaded with all essential vitamins and minerals required for maintaining the health of the body.
 Foods such as broccoli, cauliflower, asparagus, legumes, carrots, beets, sweet potatoes, tomatoes, bell peppers, etc are packed with antioxidants and also possesses several anti-inflammatory and anti-cancer properties.
 Eat these veggies in any form, steamed, boiled, raw, roasted or grilled.

 Berries like raspberries, blueberries, cherries, strawberries, etc are packed with an ample amount of antioxidants.
-They are helpful in boosting the immune system, reducing the symptoms of cancer and also improves the heart health.
+They are helpful in boosting the immune system, reducing the symptoms of cancer and also improves heart health.
 Along with antioxidants, they are also a good source of polyphenols, flavonoids and other phyto components.
 The presence of phytonutrients in raspberries is known to prevent obesity by regulating the enzymes.

 Nuts and Seeds:

-Nuts such as cashew nuts, almonds, brazil nuts, seeds like flax, chia and hemp are protein packed along with essential minerals.
+Nuts such as cashew nuts, almonds, brazil nuts, seeds like flax, chia and hemp are protein-packed along with essential minerals.
 These nuts and seeds, when eaten with other foods, can help lower the glycemic index and improves the insulin regulation.
-Pumpkin Seeds are a rich source of omega fatty acids which is necessary for the human body.
+Pumpkin Seeds are a rich source of omega fatty acids which are necessary for the human body.
 This property of pumpkin seeds is helpful in regulating hormone function, improves hair, skin, nails, lowers the cholesterol, stabilizes the blood sugar level and also helps in regulating the menstrual cycle.
 It is beneficial in treating hirsutism too, up to a certain extent.

 Due to the high antioxidant capacity found in green tea, it is considered one of the healthiest drinks.
 The unsweetened and brewed green tea is the lowest in calories and hence is also called as a zero-calorie beverage.
-The antioxidants of green tea help improve the blood flow, decreases the hypertension issues and may also prevent heart-related diseases.
-It also boosts the brain health by circulating the blood flow in the brain.
+The antioxidants of green tea help improve blood flow, decreases hypertension issues and may also prevent heart-related diseases.
+It also boosts brain health by circulating the blood flow in the brain.